📦 Installation Guide

 Python Not Recognized

 • macOS: Run setup/setup_macOSX.sh or install Python via Homebrew.
-(The setup script for OSX is experimental and not tested by me)
+(The setup script for macOS is experimental)

-• Linux: Install Python using your package manager.
+• Linux: Install Python 3.14+ using your package manager or build from source.

 Missing Packages